DigitalHarborFoundation/culture/markdown.md

 ---

 # Accessibility vs Applicability
-Balance what is most avialable and approachable with what is most useful in real-world situation.
+Balance what is most available and approachable with what is most useful in real-world situations.
 Start with accessibility but always move towards applicability.

 ---

 # Planned Flexibility
-Build structures that allow for evaluation and change at points throughout a plan.
+Build structures that allow for iteration and be willing to change direction at points throughout the process.
+Don't get stuck in a previous plan.

 ---